 Argentina's industrial crisis worsened on Thursday (July 3) as unionists heeded calls to go on strike in a number of major centres.

-Argentina's industrial crisis worsened on Thursday (July 3) as unionists heeded calls to go on strike in a number of major centres.
+Background: Argentina's industrial crisis worsened on Thursday (July 3) as unionists heeded calls to go on strike in a number of major centres.
 Heavy industry in Buenos Aires, Rosario, Santa Fe and Salta is not functioning and Cordoba has virtually come to a standstill.